 2. Later Series shapes introduced 1941/42 - 1945;

 numbers 69 to about 132

-Most items in this range are rare nowadays, due to diminished output under wartime conditions and possibly because many items weren't incised nor glazed in characteristic Remued style and hence go unrecognised.
+Most items in this range are rare nowadays or even totally unknown, due to diminished output under wartime conditions and possibly because many items weren't incised nor glazed in characteristic Remued style and hence go unrecognised.
 Two particular shapes are more plentiful though, presumably from post-war production, the 91 and 108 dishes.